 It is your responsibility to use strong passwords and not share your credentials with anyone.

-Coinbase Vs. Coinbase Pro
+Coinbase Vs. Coinbase Pro - What's the difference?

 The main area of the platform is where most newcomers to crypto will spend their time.
 That area allows them to buy and sell crypto instantly, while also presenting a friendly, easy to use interface.